daotl/ts-to-effect-schema/README.md

 ## Advanced configuration

-If you want to customized the schema name or restrict the exported schemas, you can do this by adding a `ts-to-zod.config.js` at the root of your project.
+If you want to customized the schema name or restrict the exported schemas, you can do this by adding a `ts-to-effect-schema.config.js` at the root of your project.

-Just run `yarn ts-to-zod --init` and you will have a ready to use configuration file (with a bit of typesafety).
+Just run `yarn ts-to-effect-schema --init` and you will have a ready to use configuration file (with a bit of typesafety).

-You have two ways to restrict the scope of ts-to-zod:
+You have two ways to restrict the scope of ts-to-effect-schema:

 - `nameFilter` will filter by interface/type name
 - `jsDocTagFilter` will filter on jsDocTag